stv976/ascii2bin/README.md

 # Purpose
-Now that you have one programming assignment within C, coupled with the use of make and git, you are to write another program to reinforce your knowledge.
-This program will also validate and exercise your knowledge of the ASCII encoding for digits ('0' - '9'), binary uncoding of unsigned integers, and the algorthm to convert ASCII digits to an unsigned value.
+Now that you have completed one programming assignment in C, coupled with the use of make and git, it is time to continue to practice writting more code.
+This simple coding assignment is based upon the information you are learning in class about various encoding schemes; in particular, the encodings of ASCII characters and binary numbers.
+Moreover, this assignment will help you to better understand the algorithm used to convert binary numbers into decimal numbers.

+In summary, the purpose of this assignment is:

+* to continue your exposure to C, make, and Git
+* to ensure you understand the difference between ASCII numbers and binary numbers
+* to validate you understand how to convert a binary number into a decimal number

+The description of this assignment has includes a more detail information about the development process.
+The various git commands during this process our provided to help you more quickly learn git.

 # Assignment
 Your task is to develop a C program, called ascii2bin, that
-  * reads a string of ASCII binary digits, and
+  * reads a string of 1's and 0's as ASCII digits, and
   * outputs the equivalent decimal number

-For each input string your program must
+Your program must
-  1. exercises the read() system call to read a single byte at a time from stdin
+  1. exercises the read() system call to read a single byte, at a time, from stdin
   1. validate that the read byte is appropriate for conversion, e.g., it must be either an ASCII '0' or '1'
   1. converts each byte into an integer value via a mathematical expression
   1. uses the resulting integer as part of the calcuation to determine the final number
   1. identifies the end of a input string by either end of file or by a new line.
       *  End of file is detected when read() returns the value '0'
       *  A new line is identified in the ASCII table as either: newline, nl, LF, or \n'
-  3. prints this final number on stdout
+  1. prints this final number on stdout
-  4. returns a value of 0 upon success and 1 otherwise
+  1. returns a value of 0 upon success and 1 otherwise

 ### The Algorithm